Hobart, Indiana: Economy

-Hobart is home to a number businesses in its downtown shopping district, including the historic Art Theatre.
+Hobart is home to a number of businesses in its downtown shopping district, including the historic Art Theatre.

 Hobart is also home to the super-regional Southlake Mall near the intersection of U.S. Route 30 and Interstate 65. and many surrounding retailers and restaurants, although most businesses along the south side of Hobart are required to list their addresses as Merrillville.
 This area was historically an unincorporated section of Ross Township prior to a 1993 annexation by the city of Hobart and is served by the Merrillville post office.

 The nearest large airports serving Hobart are the Gary/Chicago International Airport (GYY) in Gary and Chicago Midway International Airport (MDW) and O'Hare International Airport (ORD) in nearby Chicago.
 The Hobart Sky Ranch Airport (3HO) is located 2 mi north of the city's downtown business district.

 Hobart contains three major railroads: Norfolk Southern Railway, which runs through County Line Road to Liverpool Road; Chicago, Fort Wayne and Eastern Railroad, which runs through County Line Road to Wisconsin Street; and Canadian National Railway, which runs through Colorado Street and through a portion of Hobart in the southernmost part of the area known as Ainsworth.

 Hobart is also home to the Indiana Botanic Gardens, which is the nation's largest and oldest retailer of herbs.
 The company moved to Hobart in the mid-1990s and is located off Business Route 6.
 Another manufacturing concern headquartered in Hobart since 1952 is Midwest Products, a manufacturer of hobby materials and radio controlled model aircraft.